 Day Two: Learn from the Past, Organize for the Future

 On Saturday, activists, community members, teachers, students, nonprofits, and scholars will explore how SNCC’s organizing can inform today’s struggles for self-determination, justice, and democracy.
 Contemporary and veteran activists will share their approach and strategies regarding electoral politics and power, grassroots organizing, art and culture in the Movement, controlling the public narrative, coalition building, addressing internal conflicts, and more.
-Ash-Lee Henderson, co-director of Highlander Research & Education Center, Derrick Johnson, president of the NAACP, and Phillip Agnew (formerly Umi Selah), co-founder of the Dream Defenders, will be a part of a day designed to build connections between activists of all ages and fuel the ongoing struggle.
+Ash-Lee Henderson, co-director of Highlander Research & Education Center and Phillip Agnew (formerly Umi Selah), co-founder of the Dream Defenders, will be a part of a day designed to build connections between activists of all ages and fuel the ongoing struggle.

 Closing Reception for SNCC Digital Gateway Project